-The work of Green Christian is divided into five groups:
+The work of Green Christian is divided into eight groups:

-- the Formation Group (who are also responsible for the Way of Life Community);
+- Formation Group (who are also responsible for the Way of Life Community);

-- the Media Group (including magazine, printed media, website, and social media teams);
+- OnLine Media Group (website, and social media teams);

 In addition to the trustees a committed group of members help on a regular basis with membership administration, distribution of resources, proof reading, updating the website and prayer diary.

 Other members contribute by helping produce material for topic leaflets; by organising events; by taking Green Christian display posters and leaflets to local events and national events such as Greenbelt; and in many other ways.
 We always welcome offers of help.
 Please email firstname.lastname@example.org

 George Dow (Green Christian Co-Chair, Formation Group Convenor and Way of Life Co-ordinator)